jaredblumer/wahbi-hussain/README.md

 - **Responsive Design**: Optimized for viewing on desktops, tablets, and mobile devices.
 - **Interactive Elements**: Smooth scrolling, hover effects, and other interactive features to enhance user experience.
-- **Dynamic Content**: Easy to update and manage projects, blog posts, and other content.
 - **SEO Friendly**: Optimized for search engines to improve visibility.

 ## Technologies Used